SJTUJohnClass/Minivim/README.md

   #### <a id = "4.2.1"> Word Completion </a>

 MiniVim gives some options for auto-completion when user has entered the prefix.
-You may need an extra window to display the alternative words and let user to select words by numbers or $\leftarrow \rightarrow$ (just like your `shu ru fa`.
+You may need an extra window to display the alternative words and let user select words by numbers or $\leftarrow \rightarrow$ (just like your `shu ru fa`.
 I really do not know what it is in English TAT ).

     You can get the english word library named `words_alpha.txt` in this repo.

   #### <a id = "4.2.2"> Search and Substitution </a>

-  Minivim supports searching for a word in the full file and substitute it to another word.
+Minivim supports searching for a word in the full file and substituting it with another word.
 User may use command `:sub "stone" "gold"` to substitute stone with gold.

   #### <a id = "4.2.3"> Line Number and Jump </a>

-  MiniVim supports displaying line number at the beginning of a line and jumping to a specific line by command `:jmp LineNumber`.
+  MiniVim supports displaying a line numbers at the beginning of a line and jumping to a specific line by command `:jmp LineNumber`.
 You may display the specific line on the top.

   #### <a id = "4.2.4"> Shortcut Key </a>